 McClary, 20, played the past two years with the Vancouver Island University Mariners in Nanaimo.
 While he was there, both regular seasons were cancelled due to COVID-19, but the team still played in exhibition games and scrimmages.

-As a left handed-batter, McClary proved productive over those games, by recording a .410 batting average and a “handful” of doubles and triples as well as a home run over about 60 appearances at bat.
+As a left handed-batter, McClary proved productive over his 2020-21 campaign, by recording a .410 batting average and a “handful” of doubles and triples as well as a home run.
 He finished with the highest batting average and the lowest strikeout-at-bat ratio on the team.

 That success secured the attention of college scouts from throughout the United States — followed by scholarship offers from several schools.
 McClary ultimately decided to join the Corban University Warriors because they are an “up and coming” team located close to home, he said.
 Academically, he will be pursuing a Bachelor of Science degree.